zn-a/NetSec/A6/README.md

 # Assignment 6: Network Telescope Analysis

 This folder contains the Python scripts used for Assignment 6 of CS4430 Network Security.
 A Python virtual environment `.venv` is used to manage dependencies.

-## Setup Instructions
+## Setup instructions

 ```shell
 # Create the virtual environment and install dependencies